 So I started using this product with no expectations at all as it is not really a hyped-up product like some of the other Paula’s Choice sunscreens.

 Here are the few things I noticed upon the first use:

-At first sight this product really looks like it has a thick consistency, which kinda freaked me out a little, however, it kind of gets diluted once you apply it on the skin and it’s really something in between being too thin and too thick.
+At first sight, this product really looks like it has a thick consistency, which kind of freaked me out a little.
+However, it gets diluted once you apply it on the skin and it’s really something in between being too thin and too thick.

 It glides and spreads easily once applied on the skin and it quickly dries out with a matte finish.
 After a few short moments it feels like there is nothing on the skin and I really like that.